Free Things to Do

 22. Test out your grinding skills at the Vans Off The Wall Skatepark.
 Admission is free, the park is open daily, and gear rentals are available.

 23. Visit the Huntington Beach International Surfing Museum at the corner of Fifth Street and Olive Avenue.
-A $2 donation per person is required—but in this day and age, that's practically free.
+Admission is $3 for adults and free for groms (under age 18).
 Don't forget to snap a photo with the World's Largest Surfboard—a Guinness World Records holder at 42 feet long—while you're there.

 24. Admire hot rods and dunk your donuts in your coffee at the "Donut Derelicts" Saturday sunrise car cruisers show, a weekly tradition held outside Adams Avenue Donuts since 1985.